 They may also form blood clots which could cause injury/damage to tissues and death.

-All the children in the Italian study responded very well to treatments with combination of Immunoglobulins, Aspirin, steroids – with no fatality recorded.
+All the children in the Italian study responded very well to treatments with a combination of Immunoglobulins, Aspirin, and steroids – with no fatality recorded.

 What should parents think about Kawasaki Disease, PIMS and Covid-19?